Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 	- S3 Standard-Infrequent Access (S3 Standard-IA) and S3 One Zone-Infrequent Access (S3 One Zone-IA) for less frequently accessed data,
 	- S3 Glacier

-4. **Is there difference between SG and NACL?**
+4. **Is there a difference between SG and NACL?**
 Security groups are associated with an instance of a service.
-It can be associated with one or more security groups which has been created by the user.
+It can be associated with one or more security groups that have been created by the user.
 (Stateful)
-Security group can be understood as a firewall to protect EC2 instances.
+A security group can be understood as a firewall to protect EC2 instances.
 NACL can be understood as the firewall or protection for the subnet. (stateless)

-5. **What’s difference between Public Subnet and Private Subnet?**
+5. **What’s the difference between Public Subnet and Private Subnet?**
 The instances in the public subnet can send outbound traffic directly to the internet.(Via Internet Gatway).
 Whereas the instances in the private subnet can't.
 Instead, the instances in the private subnet can access the internet by using a network address translation (NAT) gateway that resides in the public subnet.

-6. **How can an application access internet without received requests from internet?**
+6. **How can an application access internet without receiving requests from the internet?**
 Using NAT configured in the Routing Table.
 The database servers can connect to the internet for software updates using the NAT gateway, but the internet cannot establish connections to the database servers.

-7. **Design Architecture for web application contain 3 tiers: Frontend, Backend and Database?**
+7. **Design Architecture for web application contains 3 tiers: Frontend, Backend, and Database?**

   **![Diagram**
 Description automatically generated](Aspose.Words.7bb1d836-d212-471e-b951-007d45557e52.002.jpeg)

-8. **How you can cost optimizae  your infrastructure?** obtaining the best pricing and terms for IT purchases, standardizing, simplifying and rationalizing assets such as platforms and applications, as well as processes and services, automating and digitalizing both the IT and business operations.
+8. **How you can cost optimize  your infrastructure?** obtaining the best pricing and terms for IT purchases, standardizing, simplifying, and rationalizing assets such as platforms and applications, as well as processes and services, automating and digitalizing both the IT and business operations.
 Monitor billing · Reduce manual processes

 	**On AWS** :
-	- stop guessing capacity (use Auto scaling Group).
+	- stop guessing capacity (use Autoscaling Group).
 	- Choose the right pricing models.
-	- Use Reserved Instances (RI) to reduce RDS, Redshift, ElastiCache and Elasticsearch costs.
+	- Use Reserved Instances (RI) to reduce RDS, Redshift, ElastiCache, and Elasticsearch costs.
 	- Match Capacity with Demand.
-	- Identify Amazon EC2 instances with low-utilization and reduce cost by stopping or rightsizing.
+	- Identify Amazon EC2 instances with low utilization and reduce cost by stopping or rightsizing.
 	- Implement processes to identify resource waste.

-9. **What are types of Database engine on AWS?**
+9. **What are the types of Database engines on AWS?**
 	- Amazon RDS is available on several database instance types - optimized for memory, performance or I/O – and provides you with **six familiar database engines** to choose from, including:
-Amazon Aurora , PostgreSQL , MySQL , MariaDB , Oracle Database , and SQL Server .
+Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server .
 	- Ledger: Amazon Quantum Ledger Database (Amazon QLDB)
 	- Document: Amazon DocumentDB (with MongoDB compatibility)
 	- No SQL: DynamoDB